StevenMayher/431-2021/classes/movies/breakout1.md

 ## The Five Variables We're Focusing On Today

 The data set is called `movies_2021` and describes 115 films mentioned as "favorites" by students in 431 for Fall 2020 or Fall 2021.
+Here are the five variables that we will focus on today...

 Variable | Sample Value | Explanation
 :--------: | :------------: | ------------------------------------------------------------------------